-14. Employee Benefit Plan
+13. Employee Benefit Plan

-The Company maintains a defined contribution 401(k) plan available to employees.
+Through a professional employer organization, the Company maintains a defined contribution 401(k) plan available to employees.
 Employee contributions are voluntary and are determined on an individual basis, limited by the maximum amounts allowable under federal tax regulations.
 The Company does not match any of the employee contributions.